-- .2 Design to provide: - .1 Resistance to pressure differentials. - .2 Adequate provisions for thermal movement without thermal fractures. - .3 Adequate provision for live and dead loads without failure, distortion or fracture. - .4 For differential movement of structural live load deflection. - .5 Adequate support and anchorage of components taking into consideration all loading factors. - .6 Meet requirements of Rain Screen principle including: - .1 Provision of gaskets, baffles, overlaps and seals as required to provide a "Rain Screen" barrier effectively to deter rain water entry into the cavities of the system. - .2 Incorporation of air seals to effectively prevent air passage from the system into the building and vice versa. - .3 Air and vapour seals required to minimize airborne vapour exfiltration from the building into the system cavities. - .4 Openings between system cavities and the outside of sufficient cross-sections to provide pressure equalization.
-All such openings to be effectively drained to allow moisture entering cavity to escape. - .7 A continuous air seal from the non-glass wall systems air seal to the aluminum curtain wall frame and from there to the inside glass face.
-These seals shall be made in such a manner that with anticipated structural and thermal movement there will be no break in the seal.
+- .1 Design and fabricate windows, brackets and anchorage devices to provide: - .1 Resistance to pressure differentials. - .2 Adequate provisions for thermal movement without thermal fractures. - .3 Adequate provision for live and dead loads without failure, distortion or fracture. - .4 For differential movement of structural live load deflection. - .5 Adequate support and anchorage of components taking into consideration all loading factors. - .6 Conformance to Rain Screen principles including: - .1 Provision of gaskets, baffles, overlaps and seals as required to provide a "Rain Screen" barrier effectively to deter rain water entry into the cavities of the system. - .2 Incorporation of air seals to effectively prevent air passage from the system into the building and vice versa. - .3 Air and vapour seals required to minimize airborne vapour exfiltration from the building into the system cavities. - .4 Openings between system cavities and the outside of sufficient cross-sections to provide pressure equalization.
+All such openings to be effectively drained to allow moisture entering cavity to escape.